apache/comdev-site/source/contributor-ladder.md

 title: ASF Contributor Ladder
 ---

-Projects at the ASF offer a way to grow in your responsibilites in the project, from being a user, all the way up to being a maintainer of the project.
+Projects at the ASF offer a way to grow in your responsibilities in the project, from being a user, all the way up to being a maintainer of the project.
 While the specific details may look different from one project to another, the rungs of the ladder look mostly the same.